The Bible: In the Beginning...

 Released by 20th Century Fox, the film's ensemble cast features Huston, Michael Parks, Richard Harris, Franco Nero, Stephen Boyd, George C. Scott, Ava Gardner, Peter O'Toole and Gabriele Ferzetti.
-The screenplay was written by Christopher Fry, with uncredited contributions by Orson Welles, Ivo Perilli, Jonathan Griffin, Mario Soldati and Vittorio Bonicelli, photographed by Giuseppe Rotunno in Dimension 150, a variant of the 70mm Todd-AO format.
-The musical score was by the Japanese composer Toshiro Mayuzumi, with additional cues by an uncredited Ennio Morricone.
+The screenplay was written by Christopher Fry, with additional material by Orson Welles, Ivo Perilli, Jonathan Griffin, Mario Soldati and Vittorio Bonicelli.
+The film was photographed by Giuseppe Rotunno in Dimension 150, a variant of the 70mm Todd-AO format.
+The musical score was by the Japanese composer Toshiro Mayuzumi.

-Premiering in New York City on 28 September 1966, the film received generally positive reviews from critics.
-The National Board of Review of Motion Pictures included the film in its "Top Ten Films" list of 1966.
+Premiering in New York City on 28 September 1966, the film received mixed reviews from critics.
+The National Board of Review of Motion Pictures included the film in its Top Ten Films list of 1966.
 De Laurentiis and Huston won David di Donatello Awards for Best Producer and Best Foreign Director, respectively.
 Toshiro Mayuzumi's score was nominated for an Academy Award and a Golden Globe.
 The film was originally conceived as the first in a series of films retelling the entire Old Testament, but these sequels were never made.